Edge Coalitions in Graphs: Graphs with Maximum Edge Coalition Number

 Let $G$ be a connected graph of order $n$ and size $m$.
-In this section we study the connected graph $G$ where $EC(G)=m$.
-Let $\Psi$ be the family of non trees and non unicyclic graphs as shown in Figure \ref{f6}.\\
+Throughout this subsection, we characterize the graphs satisfying $EC(G)=m$.
+Let $\Psi$ denote the family of connected graphs that are neither trees nor unicyclic graphs, shown in Figure~\ref{f6}.